Nurses Revision

 5.1 Outline of a Research Report

-The Trainee’s research report consists of the following:
+According to the UHPAB Guidelines, the Trainee’s research report must not be below 30 pages and consists of the following:

 Main Components of a Research Report